 This palladium ring has an eye-catching, opaque black diamond center stone with a dominant palladium band.
 It’s ideal for a bride who wants a sleek, modern look and an alternative to a traditional engagement ring.
 Abby Sparks Jewelers can provide a custom-designed ring similar to this previous custom ring.

-This palladium engagement ring has a whopping eighteen pave-set, round-cut diamonds.
+This palladium engagement ring has a whopping 18 pavé-set, round-cut diamonds.
 That’s in addition to the princess-cut center stone that you select separately when placing the order.

 From the shimmering diamond to the palladium band, the engagement ring and the wedding band are designed to go perfectly together.
 Choose the center stone diamond separately and customize the rings to fit your taste with this classic foundation.

-For those who want a clean, contemporary look and also desires a stone other than the traditional diamond, this sapphire solitaire engagement ring is a lovely choice.
-It has a horizontal, bezel set oval sapphire and a brushed palladium band.
+For those who want a clean, contemporary look and a stone that's not a diamond, this sapphire solitaire engagement ring is a lovely choice.
+It has a horizontal, bezel-set oval sapphire and a brushed palladium band.

 Tension settings are a unique way to show off your diamond.
 The palladium band perfectly highlights the 1ct. round center diamond.